 - d) How do you adapt the curriculum? - d) The curriculum has been reviewed in line with the new regulations.
 Our aim is to provide a curriculum that is relevant, broad and balanced to ensure high levels of interest and engagement whilst covering all areas required enabling pupils to progress.
 Pupils in the secondary department and sixth form will have the opportunity to access a wide range of opportunities to develop as young people.
 These may include independent living, life skills and community learning as well as the more 'academic' subjects, dependant on ability and individual needs.
 The school follows ASDAN accredited courses that are appropriate to individuals.
-All planning, both, medium term and short term is highly differentiated within each class.
-Our School has specialist status in creative arts. - e) How is the decision made about the level of - e) Your child will initially have their needs identified through their EHCP.
-We constantly review this and using our expertise and experience will identify when and where additional support support my child receives?
+All planning, both, medium term and short term is highly differentiated within each class - e) How is the decision made - e) Your child will initially have their needs identified through their statement/EHCP.
+We constantly review this and using about the level of support my child receives?

-may be need.
+our expertise and experience will identify when and where additional support may be need.
 For example one to one support.

-f) How will my child be included in activities outside the school curriculum including trips? f) During their time at QEII School, every child will have the opportunity to access trips including residential experiences if parents wish.
+- f) How will my child be included in activities outside the school curriculum including trips? - f) During their time at QEII School, every child will have the opportunity to access trips including residential experiences if parents wish.
 Our off-site visits are designed to enhance curricular and recreational opportunities for all our pupils.
 They provide a wider range of experiences for our pupils than could not be provided on the school site alone, as well as promoting the independence of our children as learners.
 Such activities include swimming and leisure opportunities, horse riding and trips into the local community.

-We run after school rebound therapy and music therapy clubs on Mondays to Thursdays with other subjects such as art, sport, Duke of Edinburgh according to demand.
+We run after school rebound therapy and music therapy clubs on Mondays to Thursdays.
 We also work in partnership with Horsham District Council's 'Reaching Higher' activities and host an after school dance club and additional rebound therapy.
+The school runs a two week summer school for the first two weeks of the summer holidays.